fam007e/Slock/README.md

 # Complex DWM Slock

-`complex_dwm_slock` is an enhanced screen locker for DWM (Dynamic Window Manager).
+`Complex_DWM_SLock` is an enhanced screen locker for DWM (Dynamic Window Manager).
 It provides a visually appealing lock screen with features such as screen blur, time display, and user-friendly password prompts.

 ## Features